nico/hack/notes/auto_git_rebase_across_mechanical_changes.md

   called `gclient` for managing dependencies that developers run after every sync.
 This was a convenient place for installing the git mergedriver config.
 * Part 3: <https://codereview.chromium.org/2382993005>
-* Initiali descriptoin of the idea: <https://bugs.chromium.org/p/chromium/issues/detail?id=574611#c23>
+* Initial description of the idea: <https://bugs.chromium.org/p/chromium/issues/detail?id=574611#c23>